BLuckoo/Module_7_Challenge/README.md

 - the data presented is being sorted using SQL statements
 - the required data is being saved and provided to the HR department in Excel files in CSV  format.

-## Retiring Employee Analysis Findings
+## Retiring Employees Analysis Findings

 The retirement age criteria is for employees born between January 1, 1952 and December 31, 1955.
 Using this criteria on the current employees list, the following are the results: